Back to All Events

 Website: https://www.tyacamps.com.tw

-• The course fee is USD $1400.00 per person, or equal exchange rate in the currency you prefer to pay in.
-We use www.xe.com Your tuition covers the NOLS Wilderness Medicine Medical Handbook, the NOLS Wilderness Medicine textbook, a bandana with the patient-assessment, equipment used during the course, CPR & Epinephrine certifications and NOLS Wilderness Medicine international 2-year WFR certification.
+• USD $1400.00 per person (VAT excluded).
+Your tuition covers the NOLS Wilderness Medicine Medical Handbook, the NOLS Wilderness Medicine textbook, a bandana with the patient-assessment, equipment used during the course, CPR & Epinephrine certifications and NOLS Wilderness Medicine international 2-year WFR certification.
 The textbook will be sent to you once you sign up.
 Food & Lodging is not included in the course fee.

 • The IOEF has experience helping international participants with the invitation letter for a visa.
 Many countries don’t require a visa if visiting for 90 days or less: do double check the following link to find out if your country is eligible for the visa exempt status: https://www.boca.gov.tw/cp-149-4486-7785a-2.html